Van Glamping (Glamour Camping) on a DIY Budget

 Inspiration Elvis: Embracing Van "Glamping" and Camping Kitsch

-We've named our van for the King!
-We like to name our vehicles.
-The personality enhances the fun of our travel adventures.
-For this larger-than-life vintage van, crowned with an extra ducktail of a top and dressed in white and blue sueded plush, it seemed obvious to take inspiration in Elvis.
+We like to name our vehicles - we feel the extra personality enhances the fun of our travel adventures.
+For this king of a renovation, crowned with an extra ducktail of a top and dressed in white "pleather" and blue sueded plush, it seemed obvious to take inspiration in Elvis.
 And, in tribute, our first major trip will be to Graceland.
 It will be fun to see where we can add in some decorative nods to "the King" in our interior design... wouldn't it be great to get that belt buckle mounted over the Ford logo on the grill?
 Do I know any welders?

 Decorating Elvis with Elvis